|My Favourite Planet > English > Middle East > Turkey > |

 (circa 64 BC - 24 AD).
 He was the only ancient author to mention all three of the settlements which since the 19th century became the theoretical candidates for the ancient name of Kuşadası: Neapolis (Νεάπολις, New City), Pygela (Πύγελα, or Phygela, Φύγελα) and Marathesion (Μαραθήσιον).
 See a 19th century map of the area below

 .
-The theories, based mainly on interpretations and combinations of literary testimony and topographical factors, remain speculative and continue to be debated.
+The modern theories, based mainly on interpretations and combinations of literary testimony and topographical factors, remain speculative and continue to be debated.

 "After the Samian strait, near Mount Mycale, as one sails to Ephesus, one comes, on the right [east], to the seaboard of the Ephesians; and a part of this seaboard is held by the Samians.